Venetian Interdict: Course of events

 In 1605 Venice took measures to counter a papal attack on the way the Republic exerted control over its Catholic clergy.
 Pope Paul V treated Venice's approach, on civil jurisdiction over clerics and church property, as anti-clerical; Leonardo Donato, an opponent of papal power, was elected Doge early in 1606.

 Based on the case current at the time of two arrested clerics, the Pope issued an interdict against Venice in April 1606.
 In diplomatic moves, Philip III of Spain encouraged the Papacy to press its case; while Henry IV of France supported Venice.

 Military buildup

 The estimate in Rome was that the forces required to prosecute the conflict militarily were 50,000 infantry with 4,000 cavalry; beyond the papal pocket.
 Philip III ordered Pedro Henriquez de Acevedo, Count of Fuentes in Milan to readiness, with the required cavalry and about half the infantry.
 Paul V called in Alfonso d'Avalos, a Spanish colonel based in Milan, to oversee, and Alessandro Monti from Flanders to command, his forces.
 Henry IV started to raise troops; he was able to match the Spanish forces well enough, and had Philippe Canaye propose to the Venetian Senate a plan of encouraging the Grisons to invade the Milan province.

+La Guerra Delle Scritture

+La guerra delle scritture (The War of Writings) was a phenomenon that was directly tied to the Interdict Controversy.
+It was a pamphlet war which involved intellectuals on both sides of the conflict.
+Among the opposers of the legitimacy of the Interdict were Paolo Sarpi, Giovanni Marsilio, Antonio Querini, and Marcantonio Capello.
+Their adversaries, the defenders of the Interdict, were Robert Bellarmine, Antonio Possevino, and Cesare Baronio.
+Possevino, for instance, wrote one pamphlet addressing Giovanni Marsilio, the Nuova Risposta di Giovanni Filoteo d'Asti di un Theologo incognito scritta ad un sacerdote suo amico, sopra le censure, & interdetto di Papa Paolo V, contro la Signoria di Venetia (Bologna & Ferrara: 1606).
+Two pamphlets, however, address Antonio Querini: the Risposta di Teodoro Eugenio di Famagosta all'avviso mandato fuori dal Signore Antonio Querino Senatore Veneto, circa le ragioni, che hanno mosso la Santità di Paolo V. Pontefice à publicare l'Interdetto sopra tutto il Dominio Vinitiano, and the Risposta del Sig.
+Paolo Anafesto all'avviso del Sig.
+Antonio Querino, Nobili Venetiani, circa la scommunica della santità di Papa Paolo V contro il Duce, & Senato di Venetia.
+These texts, along with other pamphlets, give witness of the harshness of the rhetoric during the Interdict controversy.